 - Overall points scored (Default setting for all leagues unless changed by League Manager)

 - Division record

 - Overall points-against

-* When Head-to-Head record is selected as the tiebreak criteria, and in the event that three or more teams have the same winning percentage at the conclusion of the Regular Season, these teams must have played the same number of games for this criteria to be used.
+* When Head-to-Head record is selected as the tiebreak criteria, and in the event that three or more teams have the same winning percentage at the end of the regular season, these teams must have played the same number of games for it to be used.

 NOTE: In LM Leagues, the League Manager has the ultimate say on which teams advance using the "Edit Playoffs" page.
 Each league may establish their own tiebreaker system with the League Manager advancing the team which wins it.
 If your league uses its own playoff tiebreakers we highly recommend pre-defining them and posting them prominently on the League Office page.
 As an exception, "Most Points from Bench" is an option only available for grandfathered Custom Leagues which used such a tiebreaker rule in the past season.

 Below is an example of how tie breakers work.
 The main things to remember are:

 - Teams must have played the same number of head to head games amongst each other

 - Tiebreaker process starts over from beginning after each tie is broken for each bracket seed